 Whether you call it marriage counseling, couples therapy or relationship counseling, what you’re signing up for is inviting a collaborator–a couples therapist–into the life of your relationship to help you and your partner grow.

 Just as every individual who comes to therapy needs something different, so do the needs of each couple vary from relationship to relationship.
 We view the premise of couples therapy as three individuals (each partner, plus the couples therapist) coming together to create the help.
 Do you need a mediator?
 Or someone to be the tough with you both?
 Is the relationship suffering from a failure to communicate well?
+Do you need to be able to do remote couples counseling, whether on the phone or via video chat?
 You may or may not have ideas about just what sort of help you need (and you and your partner may have very different ideas), but to start, rather than plugging you into a pre-set program, we’ll learn more about what’s going on and create the plan together.

 Let’s be honest: In couples therapy, we’re not kidding around here